lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 If someone goes and delete or modifies cloud resources manually through clickops.

-If we run Terraform plan it will attempt to put our infraestructure back into the expected state fixing Configuration Drift.
+If we run Terraform plan it will attempt to put our infrastructure back into the expected state fixing Configuration Drift.

 ## Fix using Terraform Refresh